 Since we have an idea of what to write about now, the next step is to create headlines.
 Headlines are important, really important.
-In fact they are so important that if you spend at least half of your time writing the actual headline and less than half writing the content you'll probably have more success.
-This is because without a great, compelling headline to get someone to click, the rest of the article will never be read.
+In fact, they are so important that if you spend at least half of your time writing the actual headline and less than half writing the content you'll probably have more success.
+This is because, without a compelling headline to get someone to click, the rest of the article will never be read.

 This goes for tweets too.
 A compelling tweet guides people to an article, but if the tweet sucks the article will remain unread.
 One of the best articles about how to write a great headline can be found here.
-Click on the link and read the article on headlines... we'll wait.
+Click on the link and read the article on the headlines...we'll wait.

-Notice that not ever headline has the exact search phrase in the headline.
+Notice that not every headline has the exact search phrase in the headline.
 The point is to get at least part of the search phrase in the headline, but the content itself will contain the search phrase a few times.
-Enough for search engines to be able to figure out what the article is about, but not so many that it becomes "spammy".
+Enough for search engines to be able to figure out what the article is about, but not so many that it becomes "spammy."